AetherFire23/AetherFire23/README.md

 ## Why i'm here

 Softwares enable creativity like nothing else can.
 They're fascinating for this good reason : they make everything we do easier; and almost anything we imagine - possible to represent.
-I consider myself fortunate to live in a period of human existence where I get to be a part of this adventure (until AI takes our jobs).

 ## Northwest